 This procedure shall be engaged in the event that an emergency occurs that requires that the building and premises be evacuated.
+Evacuation maps and designated relocations are posted on every bus and on the parent information board.
 Examples of emergencies for this procedure are as follows but not limited to: